abumaz99/NLP1/README.md

 # Sentiment Analysis
-NLP Project - Sentiment Analysis
+- NLP Project - Sentiment Analysis
+- Using spaCy to classify movie reviews from the IMDB dataset.